Many times the question comes up – Since my spouse has filed for Social Security retirement benefits, can I file for only the Spousal Benefit?

 The balance to weigh out between these two options is the length of time that you’d receive the benefits – in other words, how long you’ll live.
 If you end up living considerably past your early 80’s, the delay tactic would probably work out best for you.
 If you don’t live as long, filing for both benefits earlier could work out better.
 Or a possible “split the difference” tactic could be for you to file for your own benefit early and delay filing for the Spousal Benefit until FRA.
 This would work best if there is a significant difference between the lower-earning spouse and the higher-earning spouse.

 It should be noted that, in any case, for a person to file for Spousal Benefits, the other spouse must have filed for his or her own benefit.
-And if that spouse is at or above FRA, he or she could have suspended receiving the benefit, this would not affect the other spouse’s options in filing for Spousal Benefits.A Social Security Owner's Manual, 2013 Edition, can be purchased by clicking this link.
-If you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.
+And if that spouse is at or above FRA, he or she could have suspended receiving the benefit, this would not affect the other spouse’s options in filing for Spousal Benefits.An IRA Owner's Manual or if you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.